YanjieHe/YanjieHe.github.io/index.md

 ---
 layout: frontpage
 title: Yanjie He
-description: Benjamin Harvey is an Adjunct Professor at The George Washington University.
-He teaches a Data Analytis Introduction and Practicum course.
+description: I am a graduate student at The George Washington University.
+I study the Data Analytics major in the School of Engineering and Applied Science.
-keywords: statistics, data analytics
+keywords: Computer Science, Statistics, Data Analytics, Engineering
 ---

 <p align="left">